 Lesson method books should be available at all of the instrument vendors listed below.

 Students in Fourth Grade will have the opportunity to select from the following concert band and at least two of the string orchestra instruments.
 Your child's music teacher will inform you of any restrictions.

 BAND: alto saxophone, clarinet, flute, percussion (bell kit w/drum pad), trombone, and trumpet

-Each spring our instrumental music teachers give a demonstration of all the instruments student's can select in 4th grade.
+Each spring our instrumental music teachers give a demonstration of all the instruments students can select in 4th grade.
 The music teacher at your school will inform students of any additional instruments they may offer.
-We do not offer instruction on the piano, guitar, or the drum set.
-Some schools come equipped with a drum set that is introduced in 5th grade band for students taking private lessons.
+We do not offer instruction on the piano, guitar, or drum set.
+Some schools come equipped with a drum set that is introduced in the 5th-grade band for students taking private lessons.